yuval-ro/yuval-ro/README.md

 ## About

-I'm a web developer and software architect.
+I'm a software developer, specializing in fullstack development.

 ## Skills